 Survival varied widely between diagnostic groups.
-Figure 4 presents survival by diagnostic group according to ICCC-3 in children diagnosed between 1995 and 2014.
-Of 3916 children, 705 (18%) have died.
-The following numbers describe five-year survival for each main diagnostic group: 99% for Langerhans cell histiocytosis; 96% for germ cell tumours; 95% for renal tumours; 94% for lymphoma; 94% for retinoblastoma; 85% for children with leukaemia; 83% for malignant bone tumours; 78% for neuroblastoma; 76% for hepatic tumours; 75% for soft tissue sarcomas and 74% for central nervous system neoplasms.
+Figure 4 presents survival by diagnostic group according to ICCC-3 in children diagnosed between 1997 and 2016.
+Of 3954 children, 658 (17%) have died.
+The following numbers describe five-year survival for each main diagnostic group: 99% for Langerhans cell histiocytosis; 96% for germ cell tumours; 95% for lymphoma; 94% for retinoblastoma; 93% for renal tumours; 86% for children with leukaemia; 79% for neuroblastoma; 79% for hepatic tumours; 76% for soft tissue sarcomas; 74% for central nervous system neoplasms and 73% for malignant bone tumours.

-Cancer incidence (2005-2014) in Switzerland, for children aged 0-14 years at diagnosis person-years.
-Incidence was highest among children aged 2 years with 24.9 cases per 100,000 person-years (boys 28.0, girls 21.6).
-Incidence was lowest in 9 year olds with 8.6 cases per 100,000 person-years (boys 9.1, girls 8.0) (Figure 5 shows crude incidence rates in Swiss residents; age at diagnosis 0-14 years; period of diagnosis 1995-2014; all diagnoses (ICCC-3 but not including Langerhans cell histiocytosis); Figure 6 shows age- and sex-specific incidence rates for age 0-14).
+Cancer incidence (2007-2016) in Switzerland, for children aged 0-14 years at diagnosis person-years.
+Incidence was highest among children aged 2 years with 23,3 cases per 100'000 person-years (boys 25,8, girls 20,7).
+Incidence was lowest in 9 year olds with 10,4 cases per 100'000 person-years (boys 11,5, girls 9,3) (Figure 5 shows crude incidence rates in Swiss residents; age at diagnosis 0-14 years; period of diagnosis 1997-2016; all diagnoses (ICCC-3 but not including Langerhans cell histiocytosis); Figure 6 shows age- and sex-specific incidence rates for age 0-14).

-Table 5 describes the tumours registered in the SCCR during the last ten years (2005-2014).
-Diagnoses are coded according to ICCC-3, most tumours were more common in boys than in girls.
+Table 5 describes the tumours registered in the SCCR during the last ten years (2007-2016).
+Diagnoses are coded according to ICCC-3.

-The age-standardised incidence (according to the European standard population) of any childhood cancer (not including Langerhans cell histiocytosis) was 16.1 per 100,000
+The age-standardised incidence (according to the European standard population) of any childhood cancer (not including Langerhans cell histiocytosis) was 16,3 per 100'000

-Childhood cancer diagnosed in Switzerland 2005-2014: number of cases, relative frequency, sex ratio, median age at diagnosis and incidence standardised according to the European standard population, by diagnostic groups according to ICCC-3
+Childhood cancer diagnosed in Switzerland 2007-2016: number of cases, relative frequency, sex ratio, median age at diagnosis and incidence standardised according to the European standard population, by diagnostic groups according to ICCC-3